Hop Hop and AWAY!

 The Half Marathon course is always certified and professionally chip timed!
-5K course will be professionally chip-timed and ACCURATELY measured (always) but not a USATF certified course.
+5K and 10K courses will be professionally chip-timed and ACCURATELY measured (always) but not a USATF certified course.

 There will be 5 total aid stations along the half marathon course serving electrolyte and gels at each!
 There will also be restrooms at each stop.